pcerejeira/Portfolio/data-analysis/project1/README.md

 3. External API Integration: An external API from weather.com was utilized to fetch the ambient temperature for the corresponding location where the vehicle operated.
 The API provided information such as temperature, relative humidity, heat index, pressure, wind direction, gust speed, precipitation, and snow accumulation.

-4. Data Analysis and Visualization: The aggregated battery temperature data and the corresponding ambient temperature were analyzed using Pandas, Numpy, and Matplotlib.
+4. Data Analysis and Visualization: The aggregated battery temperature data and the corresponding ambient temperature were analyzed using Pandas and Matplotlib.
 The analysis included computing min, max, and median temperatures for each battery component and comparing them with the ambient temperature.
 The data was visualized through line plots to observe trends and relationships between temperatures.

 ## Covered mainly: